bebraw/Harmony-Brushes/README.rst

 - brush preview
 - support for multiple pages
 - better palette (bounds + slots interpolated between those)
+- projection (restrict stroke path during painting)

 You can find more information about Harmony at http://mrdoob.com/blog/post/689.

 See also http://rhyolight.posterous.com/new-brushes-for-harmony-canvas-app and the development gallery at http://picasaweb.google.fi/bebraw/Harmony .

 To run, just open harmony.html in a canvas-enabled web browser.
+You can find hotkey listing and other goodies at /js/conf.js.